showcase-tv/AnyParameterListForUnity/Assets/AnyParameterList/README.md

 ## Features

 - Unity's serialization system friendly (not using original serialization code).
 So this library can be used in scenes, AssetBundles, prefabs, etc.
-- a parameter can have references of objects which is located in the scene hierarchy, like usual MonoBehavior subclasses.
+- a parameter can have a reference of an object which is located in the scene hierarchy, like usual MonoBehavior subclasses.
 - parameters can be manipulated easily on Unity Editor GUI.
-- supports undo, copying component values.
+- supports undo, copying of component values.
 - small code base